KaizenJS7/Azure-RBAC-for-Sentinel/README.md

 <img src="https://i.imgur.com/rTsnuKI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />

-Then we get the overview see, which role we are assigning, what is the scope in this case because we did it directly in the resources group.
+Then we get the overview, see which role we are assigning, what is the scope in this case because we did it directly in the resources group.
 The scope of this role assignment is also tied to the resource group and we see which members is actually affected.
 We click on <b>Review + assign</b>.

 <img src="https://i.imgur.com/cyxIfCa.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>